Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 7

-> Using only one move instruction, please set the upper 8 bits of the ax register to 0x42.\
+> Using only one move instruction, please set the upper 8 bits of the ax register to 0x42.
->
-> We will now set the following in preparation for your code:\
-> rax = 0xe93cb06c085c00e2

 ### Lower register bytes